 What Recruiters Do

 All recruiters search for qualified applicants for jobs.
 Some recruiters work directly for employers, while others work for a recruitment agency.
-Job responsibilities vary depending on the type of firm the recruiter works for and the type of job the recruiter holds.
+Their responsibilities can vary depending on the type of firm they work for and type of job they hold.

 In addition, recruiters accept resumes from applicants who are seeking assistance in getting hired.
 Many recruiters advertise their availability so the job seekers can contact them directly for assistance in getting connected with a hiring company.

-When the recruiter finds a candidate that is a good match for a job, the applicant is referred to the company hiring manager.
+When a recruiter finds a candidate who is a good match for a job, the applicant is referred to the company's hiring manager.